 Invented by Bertrand Russell and Jean-Paul Sartre to investigate war crimes committed in the Vietnam war (known as Russell Tribunal), people’s tribunals have become a popular tool, (or, as some authors have suggested, movements) for raising awareness and advocacy for victims of mass atrocities, who have been denied justice by the international accountability mechanisms.

 The Tribunal’s launch was officially announced on the anniversary of the Iran atrocities (15-17 November 2020).
-The hearings will be held from 10-14th November 2021 in London, with the Tribunal’s Judgment to be announced in early 2022.
+The hearings were held from 10-14th November 2021, and from 4-6th February in London, with the Tribunal’s Judgment to be announced in May 2022.